Huotes/CommitMaker/README.md

 Chuck Norris lost his virginity before his dad did.

 When Chuck Norris calls 1-900 numbers, he doesn't get charged.
 He holds up the phone and money falls out.

+The square root of Chuck Norris is pain.
+Do not try to square Chuck Norris, the result is death.